What is the Motherboard of a Computer? Its Types, Components, or Parts

 Heatsinks and cooling solutions help dissipate heat from the motherboard and its components.
 Keeping your motherboard cool is crucial for maintaining performance and longevity.

-A motherboard’s primary parts are the CPU socket, RAM slots, expansion slots, chipset, BIOS, connections, and force connectors.
+A motherboard’s primary parts are the CPU socket, RAM slots, expansion slots, chipset, BIOS, connections, and power connectors.
 Every part is important to the motherboard’s operation and the computer’s overall performance.

 A motherboard’s duties include: